sarafanshul/Someday/LOG.md

 - Date - 23-04-21
 	- Singleton Class for NotiicationUtil for easy access in Work-Manager
 	- Work Manager Works
+	- Work-Manager starts from Settings.OnPrefChanged.. insted of main (intended)
+	- Async Notifications in Work-Manager Works

 ## TODO
 ### Important